Logic Blocks

 Dependency Injection

 logic blocks are resolved through dependency injection.
-You register them in a class that implements IConfigureServices:
+Register them in a class that implements IConfigureServices:

 public class DependencyInjection : IConfigureServices